vidma/scala-kiwiland/README.md

     * SimpleUpdatableMinQueue - basic updatable min-queue on top of scala's Scala's HashSet
       - TODO: for better performance an adapted minHeap shall be used, which would keep track of the physical location of each entry in the heap

-Tests implemented
+Tests
 ----------------------------
-All the tests are contained in src/test/scala:
+The tests are contained in src/test/scala:

     * TestSuite contains the unit tests
         - sample output in the assignment
         - calls the large number of randomized tests based on arbitrary inputs generated with help of the ScalaCheck lib (see below)